Code-Institute-Submissions/neo-data-milestone-project/README.md

 the sass --watch style.scss command in the css folder within the command terminal.

 A background image of space is used to fill the entire page area and is used to border the content display area when margins are applied to it and to provide space themed imagery prior to data output generation.
-Media queries [ref x] are used to alter the font size of the text throughout this section dependent upon the screen resolution it is being viewed on.
+Media queries [ref 1] are used to alter the font size of the text throughout this section dependent upon the screen resolution it is being viewed on.
 Media query breakpoints were defined as follows:

 * Extra-small screen maximum width breakpoint: 576px